-The bill will take effect on January 1, 2026, and is expected to have indeterminable fiscal impacts on state and local governments, particularly concerning expenditures related to the judicial and correctional systems.
-The bill does not anticipate any revenue changes and has been reviewed by various agencies, including the Judicial Branch and the Department of Justice, to assess its implications on prosecution and related costs.
+The bill is set to take effect on January 1, 2026, and it is expected to have indeterminable fiscal impacts on state and local governments, particularly concerning expenditures related to the judicial and correctional systems.
+The bill does not anticipate any revenue generation and outlines that the costs associated with prosecution, incarceration, probation, and parole may be affected due to the changes in legal recording practices.

 Statutes affected: